-$$\$14,108 \times \frac{\$170,000}{\$209,000} = \$11,475$$
+Total interest × rental propert y loan = deductible

+expense total borrow /ings interest

+\$14,108 \$170,000 \$209,000 = \$11,475

-If you prepay interest it may not be deductible all at once - see Prepaid expenses on page 8.
+If you prepay interest it may not be deductible all at once; see Prepaid expenses on page 8.

+!
 THIN CAPITALISATION

-If you are an Australian resident and you (or any associate entities) have certain overseas interests or if you are a foreign resident, thin capitalisation rules may apply if your debt deductions - such as interest (combined with those of your associate entities) - for 2006-07 are more than \$250,000.
-See the Thin capitalisation guide (NAT 4461), complete the Thin capitalisation schedule 2007 (NAT 6458-6.2007) and, if required under the thin capitalisation rules, only claim a reduced amount.
+If you are an Australian resident and you (or any associate entities) have certain overseas interests or if you are a foreign resident, thin capitalisation rules may apply if your debt deductions, such as interest (combined with those of your associate entities) for 2010-11 are more than \$250,000.
+See the Thin capitalisation guide (NAT 4461), complete the Thin capitalisation schedule 2011 (NAT 6458) and, if required under the thin capitalisation rules, only claim a reduced amount.

-- For more information about the deductibility of interest. see the following taxation rulings and determination: - Taxation Ruling TR 2004/4 Income tax: deductions for interest incurred prior to the commencement of, or following the cessation of, relevant income earning - Taxation Ruling TR 2000/2 Income tax: deductibility of interest on moneys drawn down under line of credit facilities and redraw facilities - Taxation Ruling TR 98/22 Income tax: the taxation consequences for taxpayers entering into certain linked or split loan facilities - Taxation Ruling TR 95/25 Income tax: deductions for interest under section 8-1 of the Income Tax Assessment Act 1997 following FC of T v.
+For more information about the deductibility of interest, see:

+- Taxation Ruling TR 2004/4 Income tax: deductions for interest incurred prior to the commencement of, or following the cessation of, relevant income earning activities - Taxation Ruling TR 2000/2 Income tax: deductibility of interest on moneys drawn down under line of credit facilities and redraw facilities - Taxation Ruling TR 98/22 Income tax: the taxation consequences for taxpayers entering into certain linked or split loan facilities - Taxation Ruling TR 95/25 Income tax: deductions for interest under section 8-1 of the Income Tax Assessment Act 1997 following FC of T v.
 Roberts, FC of T v.
 Smith

-- Taxation Ruling TR 93/7 Income tax: whether penalty interest payments are deductible - Taxation Determination TD 1999/42 Income tax: do the principles set out in TR 98/22 apply to line of credit facilities?
+- Taxation Ruling TR 93/7 Income tax: whether penalty interest payments are deductible - Taxation Determination TD 1999/42 Income tax: do the principles set out in Taxation Ruling TR 98/22 apply to line of credit facilities? - Rental properties claiming interest expenses (NAT 71956)